 Some associations may be able to completely ban rentals in their community.
 But, in some states, associations are prohibited from imposing such a ban.
 If you do allow rentals, make sure your policy requires the homeowner to notify the HOA and screen the tenant.
 Renter’s insurance is also a must.

 Every HOA should have a policy laid out in case of conflicts of interest.
 Any board member who stands to gain financially from a decision should excuse him/herself from board discussions.
 For instance, if you own a landscaping company and your HOA happens to be looking for one, you should remove yourself from the discussion and subsequent vote.

 This committee evaluates and manages Architectural Review Change (ARC) applications from community members.
 Such a committee shoulders the responsibility of making sure any exterior property changes comply with the association’s CC&Rs.
 Your HOA must have a policy in place when it comes to selecting members of this committee as well as the review process for applications.

 As for the application process, your HOA must have a standardized set of rules and requirements.
 Homeowner applications must include at least the following:

 Aside from the Architectural Review Committee, an HOA may also have other committees.
 Your HOA must have a set of homeowner association guidelines outlining the standards and procedures of such committees.
-This includes the roles and responsibilities of the committees, who they report to, and the processes they go through.
+This includes how each committee is formed, the roles and responsibilities of the committees, who they report to, and the processes they go through.
 Without such a policy in place, your HOA’s committees would have no direction.